Permissionless-Software-Foundation/bch-dex/README.md

 - Rebuild the Docker containers with `docker-compose build --no-cache`
 - Clean up disk space by deleting old Docker images with `./cleanup-images.sh`
 - Start the Docker containers with `docker-compose up -d`

+Sometimes it may be necessary to delete the databases before applying a software update.
+This can be done by stopping the Docker containers and deleting the `production/data` directory.
+When the Docker containers are restarted, they will recreate that directory.
+The P2WDB will re-sync and bch-dex will be populated with fresh trade data.

 ## License